EVA-01/jQuery.scrollZone/README.md

 * `removeSZ` - If `id` is not defined, will remove all scrollZone objects associated with the element.
 If `id` is defined, will remove all scrollZone objects with the id that are associated with the element.
 * `pauseSZ` - If `id` is not defined, will pause all scrollZone actions related to the element.
 If `id` is defined, will pause all scrollZone objects with the id that are associated with the element.
 * `startSZ` - If `id` is not defined, will start all scrollZone actions related to the element.
 If `id` is defined, will start all scrollZone objects with the id that are associated with the element.

+## License: Public Domain
+Please don't rename it or change credit away from me, James Anthony Bruno, because that would make me sad.
+It is fine, however, to make changes to scrollZone's core to suit your needs for use in your products (whether commercial, personal, or non-profit).
+If you believe you've found a better way for scrollZone to work, go ahead and message me and let me know!
+I would love to implement your fix.